TeliaSoneraNorge/styleguide/README.md

 ## Getting started

 - Clone the repository
-- First, you need to get the component library ready - because it is used in the Styleguide website.
-  Follow instructions in the `component-lib/README.md` file
-- Go back to the root
+- Build the component library: `npm run build:component-lib`
 - Install dependencies: `npm install`
 - Run in development mode: `npm run dev`
 - Go to this URL in your browser: `http://localhost:3000/`